You know what the best thing is about chicken breast cutlets?

-Chicken Breasts with Mushroom Sage Sauce Recipe
+Chicken with Creamy Mushroom Sage Sauce Recipe

-- 3 Tbsp butter
+- 3 tablespoons butter

 - 1/2 cup chopped shallots

 - 8-10 ounces cremini or button mushrooms, thickly sliced